-Crosstalk calibration is an additional calibration procedure that is optional when the dual sample DSC cell is used.
+Crosstalk calibration is an additional calibration procedure that is necessary when the dual sample DSC cell is used.
 This calibration uses the cell constant data to calculate and eliminate any signal cross-over occurring between the two sample sides of the dual sample DSC cell.
-Crosstalk between samples A and B is minimal and typically less than 0.10%.